 Students may register for the M.Litt and PhD on a part-time or full-time basis.

 Meeting the demands of being a full-time PhD student in the Department of History while simultaneously in full-time employment is not possible.
 A person in full-time employment, even when the working hours are flexible, will not be accepted onto the full-time register by the Department of History.
-The part-time option is there for precisely this situation, and has been the route to success for a significant number of our best-known alumni.
-Students who are in employment are welcome to call to the Department to discuss their options.
-Prospective research students meet with Professor Gillespie, in the first instance, to discuss the feasibility of their thesis proposal before making application through PAC.
+The part-time option is there for precisely this circumstance.
+Students who are in employment are welcome to meet Prof Lyons to discuss their options.